Credential Stuffing

 Data breaches are constant.
 Billions of username/password pairs are circulating on the "dark web", and attackers know that a significant percentage of people reuse the same password across multiple services.
 Credential stuffing exploits this vulnerability at scale.
 Automated scripts gather leaked credentials from one breach and test them against every login form they can find... including yours.

-The math works in the attacker's favor.
+The math works in the attacker's favor, which is the entire appeal for a line of work requiring no talent whatsoever.
 Even a 0.1% success rate on a list of 100,000 credentials means 100 compromised accounts.
-Running the attack costs next to nothing — a cloud VM, a proxy list, and an off-the-shelf stuffing tool.
-The credentials are often free or cheap.
-And the payoff per compromised account can be substantial.
+The overheads are a cloud VM, a proxy list, and an off-the-shelf stuffing tool bought from somebody equally idle.
+The credentials are often free.

 The standard defenses in most web applications aren't designed for this type of attack.

-IP rate limiting Distributed botnets use thousands of residential IPs, keeping each one well under your thresholds
+IP rate limiting Distributed botnets spread the attempts across thousands of residential IPs, keeping each address comfortably under your thresholds.
+The attack is enormous in aggregate while every individual IP looks polite.

-Login CAPTCHAs Add friction to legitimate users, while CAPTCHA farms solve them for fractions of a cent
+Login CAPTCHAs A login CAPTCHA adds friction to every legitimate sign-in, while solving farms clear them for fractions of a cent.
+The attacker's economics barely move; yours do.

-These traditional defenses either punish your real users, fail against distributed attacks, or both.
-You need detection that looks at what the visitor actually is — not just what they're doing on a single request.
+These traditional defenses either punish your real users with false positives, fail against distributed attacks, or both.
+You need detection that looks at what the visitor actually is, not just what they're doing on a single request.

 How Credential Stuffing Threatens Your Business